JusAJ/DuneaSorter/MiscDocs/notes.md

     - Vaardigheden
     - Resultaatcode
 - "Soort contact" should be changed to "telefonie"
-- Double users should be removed, only last one should remain
+- Multiple entries in the "Telefoonnummer" column should be removed.
+Only the last one should remain
 - Duplicated numbers should be removed (The whole entry should be removed)
 - Only 06-numbers are allowed.
 With other numbers the whole entry needs to be removed.
 - Telephone numbers should be checked if valid by: